HKUST-Aerial-Robotics/Fast-Planner/README.md

 # Fast-Planner

-- __July 5, 2020__: We will release the implementation of paper: _RAPTOR: Robust and Perception-aware Trajectory Replanning for Quadrotor Fast Flight_ (submitted to TRO, under review).
+- __July 5, 2020__: We will release the implementation of paper: _RAPTOR: Robust and Perception-aware Trajectory Replanning for Quadrotor Fast Flight_ (submitted to TRO, under review) in the future.

 - __April 12, 2020__: The implementation of the ICRA2020 paper: _Robust Real-time UAV Replanning Using Guided Gradient-based Optimization and Topological Paths_ is available.